-Warfare was not frequent for the Gabrielino and robbery, murder, and incest was rare.
+Warfare was not frequent for the Gabrieleño and robbery, murder and incest was rare.

-Gabrielino religious ceremonies were held in a circular structure within the village.
-The structure could only be entered by select males of status in the community and close relatives in the event of funerary ceremonies.
+Gabrieleño religious ceremonies were held in a circular structure within each village.
+The structure could only be entered by select males of status in the community and, in the event of funerary ceremonies, by close relatives.
 Female singers were also allowed.

-Gabrielinos believed in a supreme being that brought order to the chaotic world by setting it upon the shoulders of seven giants made for that purpose.
-The Supreme Being went on to make animals, man, and woman.
-The Tongva believed that humans originated in the north where the Supreme Being lived and that the Supreme Being himself led Gabrielino ancestors to Southern California.
-Gabrielinos did not believe in evil spirits, or any concept of a hell or devil until Spanish missionaries introduced these ideas.
+The Gabrieleño believed in a supreme being who brought order to a chaotic world by setting it on the shoulders of seven giants made for that purpose.
+The supreme being went on to make animals, man and woman.
+The Gabrieleño believed that humans originated in the north where the supreme being lived and that he himself led their ancestors into Southern California.
+They did not believe in evil spirits, or any concept of a hell or devil until these ideas were introduced by Spanish missionaries .
 Porpoises and owls were highly esteemed and were never killed.
-The practice of medicine and healing was the responsibility of the medicine man.
+The practice of medicine and healing was the responsibility of a medicine man.

-The Chumash ranged into the Malibu area of Los Angeles County, although they mostly lived in parts of Ventura and Santa Barbara Counties.
+The Chumash, who are believed to have arrived in the Los Angeles area about 3,000 years ago, ranged into the Malibu area of Los Angeles County, although they mostly lived in parts of Ventura and Santa Barbara Counties.
 Being a seafaring people, Chumash Indians spent much of their time building small boats and fishing and were accomplished fishermen and artisans.
-They were more sophisticated craftsmen than their Tongva neighbors to the south.
+They were more sophisticated craftsmen than their Gabrieleño neighbors to the south.

 When the first Spanish missionaries arrived, there were believed to be as many as 22,000 Chumash.
-However, as had happened with the Tongva, their population, communities and culture rapidly disappeared.
+However, as did happen with the Gabrieleño, their population, communities and culture rapidly disappeared after the arrival of the Europeans.
 By 1906, there were only 42 known survivors.
 Today, about 2,000 people claim to be Chumash descendants, mostly living in Ventura and Santa Barbara Counties.